zeekay/requisite/README.md

 ```

 ## Modules
-Requiste adds support for [CommonJS modules] in the browser.
-Unlike other
+Requiste allows you to use [CommonJS modules (as popularized by
+Node.js)][commonjs] in the browser.
+From a given starting point or entry module,
+requisite will trace all of your application's dependencies and bundle your
-CommonJS implementations, Requiste's `require` also supports an optional
+modules together for you.
+Requiste's `require` also supports an optional
-callback argument to signify a module should be loaded asynchronously at
+callback argument to signify a module which should be loaded asynchronously at
 runtime.

 ```javascript